jostylr/pieceful-programming/src/core.md

 able to see the weaver.
 This is intentional.
 Commands are intended to be pure functions while directives are the messy state-messing procedures.

+The data passed into the directive also includes the scope object from parsing which contains the name and location data.

     async function runDirective (name, data) {
         let {